 Kirribilli

-Then they rode past Kirribilli House.
+After being kitted up, they rode past Kirribilli House.
 Kirribilli House is the secondary official residence of the Prime Minister of Australia.
 After that, they rode around the corner to Jeffrey Street Wharf.
 From here, the views across Sydney Harbour towards the Sydney Opera House and the CBD are magnificent.
 In addition, it also has an up-close view of the side and underneath of the bridge.
 A perfect place to stop for photos.

 The Kirribilli Loop